tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/Supplemental/StudentGuide.md

 A digital, or blockchain, wallet is simply a set of "keys" to your funds that are on the blockchain.
 It also serves as place where you can view and send transactions.

 Much like a debit card does not hold your actual money, but the access to it, a blockchain wallet holds the access to your funds but not the actual funds.
 The actual funds live on the blockchain.

+For more reading on blockchain wallets, check out these articles from [investopedia](https://www.investopedia.com/terms/b/blockchain-wallet.asp) and [uncoin](https://blog.unocoin.com/what-happens-if-you-forget-your-bitcoin-wallet-keys-bbf563ce281a).

 </details>